 I also express my guyness in my manner of dress.
 I once described my manner of dress by characterizing myself as a slob.
 That description is incorrect.
 A more accurate description would be “mostly uncaring about my appearance.”
 I wash my clothes regularly, so I am not a slob.
 But do I thereafter iron the clothes that need ironing?
 I do not!
 My clothes are clean but wrinkled, just like me.

 I have guy-like qualities, but I fail the test when it comes to being thoughtless about safety.
 I don’t bungee jump.
 I don’t even zip-line.
 I do my best not to even be around dangerous activities.
 In a very un-guy-like manner, I regularly assess risk.
-I do engage in downhill skiing, which at age 68 strikes some people as fool-hardy.
+I do engage in downhill skiing, which for a man entering his eighth decade of life strikes some people as fool-hardy.
 I have flown across the Atlantic a few times, which strikes me as close to fool-hardy.
 And I often drive on Ontario’s #400-series highways (like interstates), which is extremely fool-hardy.
 But I assess risk, I praise and stroke the potent guy idol, which all guys carry with them wherever they go, and I forge ahead, heedless of the danger, having faith that the powers of my idol will protect me in my undertaking.

 Note that I did not call the guy idol ‘omnipotent.’
 It is not omnipotent.
 Otherwise guys wouldn’t be getting killed or maimed in great numbers for doing stupid (oops, I meant to say, ‘guy’) things like bungee-jumping and such.
 If it were omnipotent, the guy idol wouldn’t let anything bad happen to any guy.
 But some guys even get themselves into deep doo-doo with their wives simply for showing the idol to another woman via e-mail.
 So that’s not omnipotent.